OrgFlow/docs/content/tutorials/continuous-integration/azure-devops-pipelines.md

   # Use the pre-defined container definition that we created a little further up:
   container: orgflow
   steps:
-  # OrgFlow checkouts the repo, so we don't have to:
+  # OrgFlow checksout the repo, so we don't have to:
   - checkout: none
   - script: echo $(matrix)
   # Take the Salesforce credentials from DevOps variables, and save them to the stack to support credential inference: